acfr/RobustNeuralNetworks/README.md

 All code was tested and developed in Ubuntu 22.04 with CUDA 12.4 and Python 3.10.12.

 Requirements were generated with [`pipreqs`](https://github.com/bndr/pipreqs).
-The `install.sh` script assumes the user is running JAX on an NVIDIA GPU with CUDA 12 already installed.
-If no GPU is available, simply remove the line
+The requirements.txt assumes the user is running JAX on an NVIDIA GPU with CUDA 12 already installed.
+If no GPU is available, simply replace the line

-    pip install -U "jax[cuda12_pip]"

-from the `install.sh` script.
+    jax[cuda12_pip]==0.5.3
+with:
+    jax==0.5.3

+in the requirements.txt file.
 If you have a GPU that is not running CUDA (or a different CUDA version), edit the above installation command accordingly.